micked99/ICT-Wspr-complete-setup/README.md

 clock_prescale_set(clock_div_2);  or clock_prescale_set(clock_div_4);
 this in conjuction with:
 #define WSPR_CTC 1334
+and select rAVA 2Mhz from boards in Arduino

 Alternative clocksettings:
 WSPR CTC - 2668 @ 4Mhz //1334 @ 2Mhz //667 @ 1Mhz